 Date of Birth: November 6, 1988

-Over the next few years, Stone appeared in a number of popular TV shows including Medium, The Suite Life of Zack and Cody and Malcom in the Middle.
+Over the next few years, Emma appeared in a number of popular TV shows including Medium, The Suite Life of Zack and Cody and Malcom in the Middle.
 She then landed a recurring role on the short-lived Fox drama Drive.

-Stone began her film career with a prominent role in the raunchy teen comedy Superbad (2007), before moving on to roles in The Rocker (2008), The House Bunny (2008), Ghosts of Girlfriends Past (2009), but it was when she starred in Easy A (2010) that Emma earned A-list status, as well as a Golden Globe nomination for her work in the movie and an MTV Award.
+Emma began her film career with a prominent role in the raunchy teen comedy Superbad (2007), before moving on to roles in The Rocker (2008), The House Bunny (2008), Ghosts of Girlfriends Past (2009), but it was when she starred in Easy A (2010) that Emma earned A-list status, as well as a Golden Globe nomination for her work in the movie and an MTV Award.

 Since then, she's completed roles in Crazy, Stupid, Love (2011) with Ryan Gosling, The Help with Bryce Dallas Howard and played Spider-Man's love interest, Gwen Stacy, in The Amazing Spider-Man (2011).
 She teamed up once again with Gosling for the 2013 action flick Gangster Squad set in Los Angeles in the 1940s before reprising her role in The Amazing Spider-Man 2 (2014) alongside Andrew Garfield.

 In 2015, Emma was again nominated for a Golden Globe, this time for her work in Birdman or (The Unexpected Virtue of Ignorance) (2014).
 Although she didn't win, just days after the ceremony it was announced that she was also nominated for an Academy Award for her work in the film.

 Emma's other projects include Irrational Man (2015), Cameron Crowe's Aloha (2015), the much-talked-about musical La La Land (2016) with Ryan Gosling and 2017's Battle of the Sexes, which earned her a Golden Globe nomination.